Seven careers you can enter with any degree

 - problem-solving skills

-Management consultancy is open to graduates with any degree, although a subject that develops strong numeracy and problem-solving skills (such as business, mathematics, or science) might be advantageous.
-Alternatively, you could study a subject related to the sector you want to work in, such as health or engineering.
-A 2:1 is required for many graduate training schemes.
+Management consultancy is open to graduates with at least a 2:1 in any degree, especially ones that help you build strong numeracy and problem-solving skills (like business, mathematics, or science).
+If that's not your thing, you could study a subject related to the sector you want to work in, like health or engineering.

-For more information on salary, career progression, and qualifications, take a look at our management consultant page in the Careers library.
+For more information on salary, career progression, and qualifications, take a look at the management consultant profile in the Careers library.

 Journalist